HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a GameObject?</summary>

-A GameObject is something which appears in the game's Hierarchy.
-Every GameObject has a transform.
-It may also hold other GameObjects and it may includes various components.

 Everything you see and interact with in a game is driven by game objects.
 Typically a game object represents a single logical object in the world.
 It may be composed of child game objects, each responsible for part of the display and/or behaviour.

+A GameObject is something which appears in the game's "Hierarchy" tab.
+Every GameObject has a transform.
+It may also hold other GameObjects and it may includes various components.

+<hr></details>
+<details><summary>What's a Transform?</summary>

+A transform manages the GameObject's position, rotation and scale.
+Every GameObject, including child GameObjects, have a transform.

+Occasionally you will encounter a GameObject that has nothing rendered on screen.
+In these cases the transform is often completely ignored but may not be removed.

 <hr></details>
 <details><summary>What's a Component?</summary>